 Contractors with a FICO score lower than 660 who want a license in Florida will need a construction license bond.
 There are many different construction license bonds required depending on the type of license you need.
-You can view all of the Florida construction license bond requirements by visiting the general contractor license bond page.

 Registered Contractor Qualifying Business Bond

 This bond is needed when contractors want to get a registered license to qualify a business.
 You can apply for a registered license once you have passed a local licensing exam and receive a Certificate of Competency from a local jurisdiction.
 If you want to learn more about this requirement, visit the Florida Department of Business and Professional Regulation website.